-In Canada, the company operates more than 30 Marshalls stores, about 240 Winners discount apparel and home fashions stores, and nearly 100 HomeSense stores that offer merchandise similar to that of the HomeGoods chain in the US.
-In Europe (mostly around the UK), TJX operates two dozen HomeSense shops and over 400 T.K.
+TJX Canada (9% of sales) operates more than 40 Marshalls stores, about 245 Winners discount apparel and home fashions stores, and 100-plus HomeSense stores in Canada that offer merchandise similar to that of the HomeGoods chain in the US.
+TJX International (which mostly includes Europe, particularly around the UK), TJX operates nearly 40 HomeSense shops and over 450 T.K.
 Maxx stores, which offer a merchandise mix similar to T.J.
 Maxx, Marshalls, and Winners stores.
 The company also operates Sierra Trading Post, an off-price Internet retailer.

-TJX Companies rang up about 76% of its sales in the US in 2014, with stores in 48 states, the District of Columbia, and Puerto Rico.
-The remainder is split between Europe (14% of sales) and Canada (10% of sales), where the retailer has stores in all 10 provinces.
-The UK is the company's largest market in Europe with almost 300 stores, followed by Germany (76 stores), Poland (26), and Ireland (20).
+TJX Companies rang up 77% of its sales in the US during FY2016, with stores in 48 states, the District of Columbia, and Puerto Rico.
+The remainder of sales came from Canada (13% of sales), where the retailer has stores in all 10 provinces, and other countries (mostly in Europe).
+The UK is the company's largest market in Europe with over 300 stores, followed by Germany (93 stores), Poland (30), and Ireland (24).

 Sales and Marketing

-TJX Companies' revenues and profits have been rising over the past several years as tightened consumer budgets have increased demand for its off-price clothing and other products.
+TJX Companies' revenues and profits have been rising over the past several years thanks to aggressive store expansion and as tightened consumer budgets have increased demand for its off-price clothing and other products.

-The company's net sales jumped 6% to $29.08 billion in fiscal 2015 (ended January), thanks to a 4% increase from new stores, and 2% increase from same store sales.
-Sales from jewelry and accessories, and activewear performed particularly well during the year.
-Most of the growth came from TJX's Marmaxx sales in the US (particularly in the Southeast and Southwest), which grew by 4%.
-Same-store US sales growth was mostly driven by higher average transaction values and higher customer traffic.
-While US Marmaxx sales dominated, TJX's US HomeGoods store sales grew the fastest (14%), followed by TJX Europe, which grew by 13% during the year.
+The retailer's net sales climbed 6% to $30.9 billion in fiscal 2016 (ended January), thanks to a 4% sales increase from new stores, and a 5% increase from same store sales driven by more customer traffic during the year.
+Home fashion sales outperformed apparel sales, though both recorded increases during the year.
+About two-thirds of the sales growth came from TJX's Marmaxx sales in the US, which grew by 7%.
+Same-store US sales growth was mostly driven by higher sales volumes and higher customer traffic.
+While US Marmaxx sales dominated, TJX's US HomeGoods store sales continued to grow the fastest (15%), followed by TJX International, which grew by 3% during the year.

 TJX Companies' focus on value across multiple chains appears to be just the right retail formula for lean times and beyond.
 The retailer targets middle- to upper-income, fashion-conscious females between the ages of 25 and 54 who tend to shop at high-end department and specialty stores, but have traded down as budgets tighten.
 As a result, TJX performed well throughout the recession and during the lackluster recovery.

-The company’s overall opportunistic buying strategy is to acquire merchandise that enables it to offer a desirable and rapidly changing mix of branded, designer, and other quality merchandise in its stores at lower prices.
-Its buying organization includes more than 900 associates in 13 offices in ten countries.
+The company's overall opportunistic buying strategy is to acquire merchandise that enables it to offer a desirable and rapidly changing mix of branded, designer, and other quality merchandise in its stores at lower prices.
+Its buying organization includes more than 1,000 associates in 15 offices in 11 countries.

 Mergers and Acquisitions